The Relationship Between Hearing Loss and Cognitive Function

 Professor Livingston and her team estimate that managing hearing loss and other modifiable risk factors could potentially prevent or delay about a third of dementia cases.

-That changes your dementia risk.
-Treating hearing loss means your brain doesn’t have to work intensely on your hearing any more, so it can pay due attention to its other tasks.
-Hearing well again also means you can continue to enjoy your relationships and independence, which helps maintain your cognitive function.
+Treating hearing loss could mean your brain doesn’t have to work intensely on your hearing any more, so it can pay due attention to its other tasks.
+Hearing well again also means you can continue to enjoy your relationships and independence, which also helps maintain your cognitive function.
 Good hearing improves your quality of life now and helps to protect it in the future.